 We use different methods to collect data from and about you including through:

-- subscribe to our service or publications (i.e. newsletters);
+- subscribe to our newsletter or blog (if any);

 - Technical Data from the following parties: